-Here are the latest Freebird promo codes you can stack for up to $30 cash back on Uber and Lyft rides booked through Freebird.
+Here’s the latest Freebird promo code you can stack for up to $30 cash back on Uber and Lyft rides booked through Freebird.

 - “OUTANDOUT” – $10 cashback ($5 for each of your first 2 rides)

 Freebird lets you book Uber and Lyft rides through their app – and you’ll earn points on each ride.
 Once you earn 5,000 points, you can cash it out for $10.
-So you can potentially do even better with these codes when you add points to the mix.
+So you can potentially do even better when you add points to the mix.

 Plus, as I’ve found over the past few weeks, your Uber and Lyft credits should still work!

-Freebird powers up your Uber and Lyft apps
+Freebird promo code powers up your Uber and Lyft apps

 - Key link: Download Freebird